If there is one mustache style that’s worth putting time and effort to grow, it’s the handlebar mustache.

 How long does it take to grow a handlebar mustache?

 The decision to grow one is easy, but the work that goes into that is the hard part.
 A handlebar mustache will take about three months to reach full maturity.

 When should I cut my handlebar mustache?

-Trimming your mustache should be done every few days in a week to help retain the shape.
+Trimming your mustache should be done every few days a week to help retain the shape.

 What does the handlebar mustache symbol mean?